Lavender Recognition Celebration

-The annual Lavender Celebration is a time to honor our graduating LGBTQ Titans and allies, recognize LGBTQ students, and have an end-of-the-year celebration for the community!
-Every year the LGBT Queer Resource Center at CSUF hosts the Lavender Recognition Celebration.
+The annual Lavender Celebration is a time to honor our graduating LGBTQIA+ Titans and have an end-of-the-year celebration for the community!
+Every year the LGBT Queer Resource Center at CSU Fullerton hosts the Lavender Recognition Celebration.
 This event is an opportunity for family and friends to celebrate the accomplishments of our Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, and Asexual/Aromantic (LGBTQIA+) graduates.
-Students who attend and participate in the ceremony will be individually recognized and receive a lavender cord.
+Students who attend and participate in the ceremony will be individually recognized and receive a lavender cord (special graduation regalia).
 All graduating LGBTQIA+ students are invited to participate!

 Graduating undergraduate and graduate students can register to attend the in-person ceremony being held on Saturday, May 14 at 5pm in the Titan Student Union Pavillions BC.
 Deadline to register is Friday, April 22, 2022.